 They will send you what they call their “Clean Out bag”.
 It gets processed (they go through everything) and then they’ll send you an email with your earnings.
 The first 14 days, you can use your credit to purchase items from the thredUP.com.
 After 14 days, you can cash out using PayPal or a thredUP Visa Prepaid Card.

 I’m kind of obsessed with this website.
 Bonus!
 If you sign up through my link above you get a $10 credit.

 Meal Planning, shopping sales and watching price per unit will carry you far my friend.
 Buckle down and do the work.
-Your budget will thank you.
+Your debit card and bank account will thank you.